AGCCS/AGCCS-CTRL22/ctrl22/README.md

 # Ctrl22 --- AVR Firmware

-Here we provide our firmware for the AVR uC ATmega4808 to control the charging process according to the CCS standard.
+Our firmware for the AVR uC ATmega4808 controls the charging process according to the CCS standard.
 For details of the circuitry, see [../circuit](../circuit/).
 The code is organised in a cyclic fashion, i.e., there is one indefinite while-loop which runs a number of callback functions which actually operate the attached hardware modules (e.g. generate control pilot CP, read back CP, read proximity pilot PP, operate mains relays, measure current, etc.).
 The firmware is controlled via the TX0/RX0 serial line with a line-based human readable protocol.
 In our project, this control is exercised by an ESP32 SoC to allow for remote access.
 For development, we propose to set the ESP32 in target AVR development mode in order to forward the AVR's TX0/RX0 via telnet; see [../circuit](../circuit/) for details.